ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

-# Connection State and Ordering of Operations and Events
+# Connection State and Ordering of Operations and Events {#state-ordering}

 This Transport Services API is designed to be independent of an implementation's
 concurrency model.
 The details of how exactly actions are handled, and how